 For all other colleges and universities, please view the UMBC Course Articulation Database – Transfer Evaluation System.

-The ALEKS PPL Math Placement Test has a brief tutorial which shows you how to input responses; however there is no practice test before the actual test.
-If you would like to prepare for the test, we recommend you use a website like Khan Academy to review.
-Please be advised that the test is meant to assess your current Math ability and the goal of the assessment is for you to be placed into an appropriate course where you will be successful.
-Attempting to cram information right before the test or teach yourself topics that you have never learned in order to get a higher score may result in you taking a course that you are not prepared to take.
+The ALEKS PPL Math Placement Test has a brief tutorial which shows you how to input responses; however there is no ALEKS PPL practice test before the actual test.
+If you would like to prepare for the test, we recommend you use a website like Khan Academy or other sources such as the free worksheets on https://www.kutasoftware.com/ to review and to do practice problems.
+Please be advised that the test is meant to assess your current mathematics knowledge, and the goal of the assessment is for you to be placed into an appropriate course where you will be successful.
+Reviewing is fine, but attempting to teach yourself topics that you have never learned in order to get a higher placement score may result in you being placed into a course that you are not prepared to take.

 Specific topics that may be covered on the test include: